-Orientation is mandatory and is held in the week before the start of classes: Tuesday, August 25, 2020 and Wednesday, August 26, 2020, from 9:30 a.m. to 11:30 a.m.
-(Pittsburgh time).
+Orientation is mandatory and is held in the week before the start of classes: Wednesday, August 23, 2023.
 Please plan to attend the entire orientation event.

-During the orientation event, we will do our very best to welcome you to campus and the city, and to help you feel at home here, and get to meet your colleagues and key people on campus.
+During orientation, we will do our very best to welcome you to campus and the city, and to help you feel at home here, and get to meet your colleagues and key people on campus.
 We will review important policies, discuss important campus and community resources, and help you to understand Carnegie Mellon's rich academic culture and traditions.
 We will help you get registered for classes.